skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/issue_tree_template.md

 ### Your breakdown

-**Branch 1 sub-drivers**
+**Branch 1 sub-drivers Nikita**
 - A: In-house logistics networks
 Foreign platforms like Temu and Ozon increasingly manage warehousing, sorting, and delivery through their own systems, reducing outsourcing to local firms.
+- C: Lower cross-border logistics costs
+Optimized international supply chains and bulk shipping reduce per-unit costs compared to smaller local operations.
 - B: Exclusive partnerships with selected carriers Platforms often work with a limited number of preferred international logistics partners, which blocks access for Georgian courier companies.
-- C: Control over fulfillment centers and last-mile delivery By controlling fulfillment and delivery processes, platforms decide which logistics providers are used, limiting opportunities for local companies.
+- D: Control over fulfillment centers and last-mile delivery By controlling fulfillment and delivery processes, platforms decide which logistics providers are used, limiting opportunities for local companies.

 **Branch 2 sub-drivers**